Ulcer Clinic Brisbane Northside

 - Fatty food intolerance

 - Unexplained weight loss

-Arterial ulcer, or ischemic wounds, are open sores in the ankle, feet, toes, and heels.
+Arterial ulcers, or ischemic wounds, are open sores in the ankle, feet, toes, and heels.
 This happens when arteries get damaged and there is not enough blood flow, causing the wounds not to heal.